-De minimis activities are those activities that, when taken together, establish only a trivial connection with the taxing State.
-An activity conducted within a taxing Statestate on a regular or systematic basis or pursuant to a company policy (whether suchthe policy is in writing or not) shall normally will not be considered trivial.
-Whether or not an activity consists of a trivial or non-trivial connection with the Statea state is to be measured on both a qualitative and quantitative basis.
-If suchan activity either qualitatively or quantitatively creates a non-trivial connection with the taxing Statestate, and is otherwise not protected, then suchthe activity exceeds the protection of P.L.
-86272.
+De minimis activities are those activities that, when taken together, establish only a trivial connection with the taxing state.
+An activity conducted within a taxing state on a regular or systematic basis or pursuant to a company policy (whether the policy is in writing or not) normally will not be considered trivial.
+Whether or not an activity consists of a trivial or non-trivial connection with-a state is measured on both a qualitative and quantitative basis.
+If an activity either qualitatively or quantitatively creates a non-trivial connection with the taxing state, and is otherwise not protected, then the activity exceeds the protection of P.L.
 86-272.
-Establishing that the disqualifyingunprotected activities only account for a relatively small part of the business conducted within the taxing Statestate is not determinative of whether athe activities are de minimis level of activity exists.
-The relative economic importance of the disqualifyingunprotected in-state activities, as compared to the protected activities, does not determine whether the conduct of the disqualifyingunprotected activities within the taxing Statestate is inconsistent with the limited protection afforded by P.L.
+Establishing that unprotected activities only account for a relatively small part of the business conducted within the taxing state is not determinative of whether the activities are de minimis.
+The relative economic importance of unprotected in-state activities, as compared to protected activities, does not determine whether the conduct of the-unprotected activities within the taxing state is inconsistent with the limited protection afforded by P.L.
 86-272.

-SPECIFIC LISTING OF UNPROTECTED AND PROTECTED ACTIVITIES
+IV SPECIFIC LISTING OF UNPROTECTED AND PROTECTED ACTIVITIES

-The following two listings - Section IV.A. and Section IV.B.-- set forth the-in-state activities that are presently treated by the signatory state Supporting States as "Unprotected Activities" or "Protected Activities".
-Such."
-These listings, as well as the contents of Section IV.C, which addresses activities conducted via the Internet, may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
-[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC].amended by each Supporting State.
-The signatory state has included on the list of "Protected Activities" those in state activities that are either required protection under P.L.
-86-272; or, if not so required, that the signatory state Each Supporting State may choose, in its discretion, has permitted protection. to treat any in-state activity as protected, even if P.L.
+The following two listings - Section IV.A and Section IV.B -- set forth in-state activities that are presently treated by the Supporting States as "Unprotected Activities" or "Protected Activities."
+These listings, as well as the contents of Section IV.C, which addresses activities conducted via the Internet, may be-amended by each Supporting State.

+Each Supporting State may choose, in its discretion, to treat any in-state activity as protected, even if P.L.
 86-272 does not require protection, provided that the state treats such activity consistently for purposes of imposing tax and applying the state's throwback rule.
-The mere inclusion of an activity on the listing of -"Protected Activities"; by a state, therefore, is not a statement or admission by the signatory that state that said P.L.
-86-272 protects that activity is required any protection under the Public Law.
+The mere inclusion of an activity on the listing of "Protected Activities" by a state, therefore, is not a statement or admission by that state that the Public law P.L.
+86-272 protects that activity.

-A.-UNPROTECTED ACTIVITIES:
+A. UNPROTECTED ACTIVITIES:

-The following in-state activities (assuming they are not of a de minimis-level) are not considered as either solicitation of orders or sales of tangible personal property, entirely ancillary thereto or otherwise protected under P.L.
-86-272 and will cause, or otherwise protected sales to lose their protection under the Public Law:under P.L.
+The following in-state activities (assuming they are de minimis) are not considered solicitation of orders for sales of tangible personal property, entirely ancillary thereto, or otherwise protected under P.L.
 86-272: